QBUTEAU/VideoClub_FrontEnd/README.md

-# WR505D - Advanced Frontend Developement | QBUTEAU
+# WR505D - Advanced Frontend Development | QBUTEAU

 ### Welcome to the repository for my submission for resource R5.DWeb-DI.05 !
 This repository corresponds to a projcet closely related to resource R5.DWeb-DI06 (Advanced Backend Development) and serves as the frontend for an application managing movies, actors and genres.
 It interacts with a backend API developed with **API Platform**.
 This part uses **Vue.js** to provide a dynamic and responsive UI.